hodgman/ois_protocol/README.md

 - https://github.com/Segwegler/OIS_Library
 - https://bitbucket.org/pjhardy/arduinosinspace/src/master/

+These existing libraries and specification are referred to as "v1" here, with this project presented as a proposal for a possible "v2".

+## Goals

 By adding support for the OIS protocol to your game, your users can create their own physical input devices using hobbyist hardware such as Arduino.

 Use cases: